lablup/aiotusclient/README.rst

 You need to take care of ``client_token`` because it determines whether to reuse kernel sessions or not.
-Sorna cloud has a timeout so that it terminates long-idle kernel sessions, but within the timeout, any kernel creation requests with the same ``client_token`` let Sorna cloud to reuse the kernel.
+Backend.AI cloud has a timeout so that it terminates long-idle kernel sessions, but within the timeout, any kernel creation requests with the same ``client_token`` let Backend.AI cloud to reuse the kernel.

 Asynchronous API
 ----------------